hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

    */
   sha256: string;
   /**
    * The name of the binary file.
-This is the name of the binary file that will be placed in the bin directory.
+The file downloaded from the `uri` field
+   * will be saved with this name.
    */
   bin: string;
 };